bhavita/CustomKeyboard/README.md

 # CustomKeyboard
-This is a Custom Keyboard Android Application for Gujarati Language.
+This is a Custom Keyboard Android Application for Indic Languages.

+Basic
+-----Gujarati
+-----Hindi